The Best Place to Watch the Sunset in Every Province

 Pukaskwa National Park, Ontario

 Pukaskwa National Park is perfect for those who are looking for the thrill in chasing the sunset.
 Experienced hikers will be eager to traverse the rocky pink-and-slate granite shores of Lake Superior and the rugged terrain of the Canadian Shield.
-Find the ultimate sunset spot along the challenging backcountry Mdaabii Miikna trail—those who succeed in navigating driftwood obstacles, walking across suspension bridges and river crossings will be rewarded with a spectacular view at the outlook area.
+Find the ultimate sunset lookouts along the challenging backcountry Mdaabii Miikna trail—those who succeed in navigating driftwood obstacles, walking across suspension bridges and river crossings will be rewarded with a spectacular view come sundown.

 Here are 10 Canadian road trips everyone should take at least once.